xgzx123/dojoExtension/README.md

-Please try the "/dataview/tests/test_DataView.html" to play this widget:
+Please try the "/dataview/tests/test_DataView.html" to play this widget.
+For more information, please see: https://github.com/xgzx123/dojoExtension/wiki/tutorial

 <img src="dataview.png"/>